For downstream package authors#

 Note

-Before NumPy 1.25, the NumPy C-API was not exposed in a backwards compatible way by default.
+Before NumPy 1.25, the NumPy C-API was not exposed in a backward compatible way by default.
 This means that when compiling with a NumPy version earlier than 1.25 you have to compile with the oldest version you wish to support.
 This can be done by using oldest-supported-numpy.
 Please see the NumPy 1.24 documentation.

-If a package either uses the NumPy C API directly or it uses some other tool that depends on it like Cython or Pythran, NumPy is a build-time dependency of the package.
+If a package either uses the NumPy C-API directly or it uses some other tool that depends on it like Cython or Pythran, NumPy is a build-time dependency of the package.

 The default behavior can be customized for example by adding: